 The nature and standard of questions in the General Studies papers will be such that a well-educated person will be able to answer them without any specialized study.

 Syllabi of the papers included in the scheme of Civil Services (Main) Examination are given as follows:-

 PAPER A – Qualifying Nature: English – 300 Marks

 PAPER B – Qualifying Nature: Any Indian Language in 8th Schedule – 300 Marks

 PAPER -1: Essay (250 marks)

 Candidates will be required to write multiple essays on specific topics.
 The choice of subjects will be given.
-They will be expected to keep closely to the subject of the essay to arrange their ideas in orderly fashion, and to write concisely.
+They will be expected to keep close to the subject of the essay to arrange their ideas in an orderly fashion and to write concisely.
 Credit will be given for effective and exact expression.

 • Modern Indian history from about the middle of the eighteenth century until the present- significant